xurble/django-feed-reader/readme.md

 ## Installation

-`django-feed-reeder` is written in Python 3 and supports Django 2.2+
+`django-feed-reader` is written in Python 3 and supports Django 2.2+

 1. `pip install django-feed-reader`
 2. Add `feeds` to your `INSTALLED_APPS`